Post-Completion Optional Practical Training

 You may submit your application to USCIS as early as 90 days before your program end date and no later than 60 days after your program end date.
 It is recommended to apply as early as possible due to the USCIS processing times.

-Step 5.
-Make a second appointment with an IP advisor to have your documents reviewed and receive your new I-20 with OPT recommendation.
+- Make an appointment with an IP advisor via Starfish to have your documents reviewed and receive your new I-20 with OPT recommendation.
+During your appointment your IP advisor will review next steps with you.

 Prior to mailing your application, make copies of all documents for your own records.
 Check USCIS website for mailing address.